netlykos/pi-rocky-linux-setup/setup.md

 #### Homebridge: Simplisafe setup

 Connect to the homebridge UI via a browser (It might be best to use FireFox and/or Chrome), or if using Safari make sure that the Developer Console is enabled and http logs are being retained.
-Use the plugin [https://github.com/homebridge-simplisafe3/homebridge-simplisafe3](homebridge-simplisafe 3)
+Use the plugin [homebridge-simplisafe 3](https://github.com/homebridge-simplisafe3/homebridge-simplisafe3)

 ### WiFi hotspot for VPN connection